wg-perception/object_recognition_core/doc/source/detection/detection.rst

 Short How-to
 ------------

 Just run the detection.py script in /apps.
-The ``--help`` option details the different options/arguments of the script.
-Those have two types for now:
- - which source to read from (kinect, ROS bag ...)
- - which sink to send the data to (terminal, csv file, ...)
+It requires a configuration file through the ``-c`` option.
+Some of the options in there can be overriden by the command line for convenience.
+For now, use the default config_detection.txt.

 Sources
 -------